LivLilli/ADM-HW3/README.md

-# Homework 3 - Find the perfect place to stay in Texas!
+# Find the perfect place to stay in Texas! - Search Engine

 Welcome to the homework 3 repository of <b>Group 31</b>.